Freedom of speech: Historical origins

 International, regional and national standards also recognise that freedom of speech, as the freedom of expression, includes any medium, whether orally, in writing, in print, through the internet or art forms.
 This means that the protection of freedom of speech as a right includes the content and the means of expression.

+International Legal Framework

+Under international law, freedom of speech is principally protected in ICCPR Article 19, which guarantees: